What is differential geometry: curves and surfaces

 Show that the value $r(t)\cdot \cos\theta(t)$ is constant. \end{thm}

-Recall that an asymptotic line is a curve in the surface with vanishing normal curvature.
+Recall that an {}\emph{asymptotic line} is a curve in the surface with vanishing normal curvature.

-\begin{thm}{Exercise} Assume a curve $\gamma$ is a geodesic and, at the same time, is an asymptotic line of a smooth surface $\Sigma$.
-Show that $\gamma$ is a straight line segment. \end{thm}
+\begin{thm}{Exercise} Assume a curve $\gamma$ is a geodesic and, at the same time, an asymptotic line of a smooth surface.
+Show that $\gamma$ is a straight-line segment. \end{thm}

-\begin{thm}{Exercise} Assume a smooth surface $\Sigma$ is mirror symmetric with respect to a plane $\Pi$.
-Suppose that $\Sigma$ and $\Pi$ intersect along a smooth regular curve $\gamma$.
+\begin{thm}{Exercise} Assume a smooth surface $\Sigma$ is mirror-symmetric with respect to a plane~$\Pi$.
+Suppose $\Sigma$ and $\Pi$ intersect along a smooth curve~$\gamma$.
 Show that $\gamma$, parametrized by arc-length, is a geodesic on~$\Sigma$. \end{thm}